Invariant bilinear differential operators: Introduction

 1) in spaces of jets higher than tensors (i.e., if the action depends not only on first derivatives of the diffeomorphism, as in $(*)$, but on higher derivatives) there are no invariant differential operators (apart from scalar ones);

-2) even if we consider arbitrary (irreducible) representations with lowest weight vector, the restrictions on the weight that the invariant operator requires for its existence imply that the representation is finite dimensional.
+2) even if we consider arbitrary (irreducible) representations with lowest weight vector, the restrictions on the weight that the invariant operator requires for its existence imply that the representation is finite-dimensional.

-Observe that it is only due to the traditional reading of the term ``tensor field'' that we consider finite dimensional representations.
-It is more natural to consider, say, representations with vacuum vector (the lowest for the tensor fields and the highest for the dual spaces), though, strictly speaking, we have to consider indecomposable representations in this infinite dimensional setting.
+Observe that it is only due to the traditional reading of the term ``tensor field'' that we consider finite-dimensional representations.
+It is more natural to consider, say, representations with vacuum vector (the lowest for the tensor fields and the highest for the dual spaces), though, strictly speaking, we have to consider indecomposable representations in this infinite-dimensional setting.

 Observe also that none of the researchers mention non-local invariant operators: though we all know an example of such an operator --- the integral --- it is unclear how to study them.